New Rental Housing: April’s Grove

 - 2015: Purchase and Sale Agreement for property, held community design meetings and completed the preliminary design.

-- 2016: Supporters donated $750,000 in support of the project.
+- 2016: Individual supporters donated $750,000 in support of the project.
 The next steps in funding are a grant from the Washington State Housing Trust Fund and an allocation from the Low Income Housing Tax Credit program.

 Photos courtesy Environmental Works.